joeyhachem/Twitter-Sentiment-Analysis/README.md

  Example of empty state:
  ![Empty State](https://user-images.githubusercontent.com/33491921/119240945-40c68900-bb21-11eb-9066-f54851da9106.PNG)

- Video of running an analysis on @certikorg:
+ Video of running an analysis on @certikorg (There are a lot of tweets so the service from Azure takes time, hence the slow load time shown here, TODO: Add loading state):

  https://user-images.githubusercontent.com/33491921/119241021-af0b4b80-bb21-11eb-9376-ab3dc26e1069.mp4